onflow/flow-go/language.md

 const a
 ```

-Once a constant or variable is declared, it can't be redeclared with the same name, with a different type, or changed into the corresponding other kind.
+Once a constant or variable is declared, it can't be redeclared with the same name, with a different type, or changed into the corresponding other kind (variable to a constant and vice versa).

 ```typescript